MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-concepts.md

 * Pod-level metrics are available only on Linux.
 * Cilium data plane is supported starting with Kubernetes version 1.29.
 * Metric labels may have subtle differences between Cilium and non-Cilium clusters.
-* DNS metrics are only available for pods that have Cilium Network polices (CNP) configured on their clusters.
+* For Cilium based clusters, DNS metrics are only available for pods that have Cilium Network polices (CNP) configured on their clusters.
+* Flow logs are not currently available in the air gapped cloud.
+* Hubble relay may crash if one of the hubble node agents goes down and may cause interruptions to Hubble CLI.

 ### Scale

 Azure managed Prometheus and Grafana impose service-specific scale limitations.
 For more information, see [Scrape Prometheus metrics at scale in Azure Monitor](/azure/azure-monitor/essentials/prometheus-metrics-scrape-scale)

+## What is Retina and how Contribute ?

+Retina is an open-source project developed by Microsoft that provides network metrics for customers using non-Cilium clusters.
+Advanced container networking services use Retina to surface network metrics for these clusters.
+As an open-source initiative, anyone can contribute to Retina to learn and enhance its capabilities.
+To learn more, see [How to contribute to Retina] (https://retina.sh/docs/Contributing/).

 ## Next steps